 Why Are Seniors Lonely?

-Friends and family members move to other places, and gradually begin to pass away.
+There are a number of reasons why an older adult might be more prone to loneliness than someone who is younger.
+One of the primary causes of loneliness is that as people age, their social circles tend to shrink.
+Friends and family members move to other places and gradually begin to pass away.
 Age can often bring about mobility issues, which can make it difficult even to get together with people who live nearby, and issues with hearing or vision can make communicating seem more of a hassle than it’s worth.

-What’s more, many senior citizens experience feelings of embarrassment if they require the use of a cane or a walker or any other device that they need to assist them with everyday tasks.
+What’s more, many senior citizens experience feelings of embarrassment if they require the use of a cane a walker, or any other device that they need to assist them with everyday tasks.
 These devices are obvious signs of aging and can leave the user feeling ashamed, and therefore less likely to want to leave their homes.
+It is difficult enough when one person is feeling this way, but often many of their peers are dealing with similarly difficult feelings, which creates an even stronger barrier to bringing them together [3].

 How Does Loneliness Affect the Edlery’s Health?